Why this CWNA training course?

 CWNA Course Pre-requisites

-- Have practical experience in Administration and Troubleshooting of Microsoft Windows 10, macOS or Linux.
+- Administration and Troubleshooting of Microsoft Windows 10, macOS or Linux.

 This course helps attendees prepare for the Certitrek CWNA-108 exam.